Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 Many photos online show dogs with quite dark coats, with many dark browns and blacks.
 The latter is surely the result of a black Labrador dachshund mix.

 A brown or black dachshund and a brown or chocolate lab doesn’t leave much room for variation.
-This is one reason to steer clear of any dachsador breeders claiming to have rare colors at a higher price.
-There are silver Dachshunds but it is unlikely to find a silver Dachsador.

-The variation in the coat comes instead from the length and quality of the fur.
 There are many dogs that end up with a shorter coat much like the lab, sometimes water repellent.
 This goes nicely with the webbing on the feet that many also tend to inherit.

 However, a long haired Dachshund Lab mix could lead to a more coarse, longer coat.
 This raises the issue of Lab Dachshund mix shedding.